dgburr/MMM-Speech-Dispatcher/README.md

 AudioOutputMethod   libao
 ```

-Use the `spd-say` utility to test that `speech-dispatcher` is configured:
+Use the `spd-say` utility to test that `speech-dispatcher` is configured, e.g.:

 ```sh
 $ spd-say "Hello World!"